 CyPass® is a Microstent, developed by Alcon, for the treatment of patients with mild to moderate primary open-angle glaucoma (POAG) and cataracts.
 The CyPass implantation procedure is designed to be less invasive than traditional glaucoma surgery and can be performed during cataract surgery using the same microsurgical incisions.
 After we concluded a two-year trial with successful results, we are now extending the observation period to five years.
 The enrollment for this study is closed.

 The CyPass Micro-stent received FDA approval in 2016 for treatment of patients with mild to moderate primary open-angle glaucoma (POAG) undergoing cataract surgery.
 The purpose of this study is to assess placement, stability, and intraocular pressure (IOP)-lowering effects of the CyPass in a post-market setting.
-The enrollment for this study is open and we are currently screening patients to participate in this study.
+The enrollment for this study is closed.

 A tiny medical product called the Travoprost Intraocular Implant, developed by Glaukos, is being tested in an investigational study to help alleviate high eye pressure.
 The goal of the Travoprost Intraocular Implant is to lower your eye pressure (intraocular pressure or IOP).
 The Travoprost Intraocular Implant slowly releases Travoprost, the active drug in a commonly used glaucoma eyedrop.
 You can visit this website for more information: http://glaukosclinicaltrials.com.
-The enrollment for this study is open and we are currently screening patients to participate in this study.
+The enrollment for this study is closed.

 Chances are high if you are in your 40s or beyond you have started to notice the effects of presbyopia.
 The loss of near vision and the ability to perform tasks that require near vision is part of the normal aging process.
 In the eye, the crystalline lens is located just behind the iris and the pupil.
 Tiny ciliary muscles pull and push the lens, adjusting its curvature, and thereby adjusting the eye’s focal power to bring objects into focus.
 As individuals age, the lens becomes less flexible and elastic, and the muscles become less powerful.
 Because these changes result in inadequate adjustment of the lens of the eye for various distances, objects that are close will appear blurry.
 The major cause of presbyopia is loss of elasticity of the lens of the eye.
 Loss of ciliary muscle power, however, is also believed to contribute to the problem.